 (4) If the board asks the Minister to extend the 7 day period under subsection (1), the Minister must decide whether or not to agree to the request and notify the board of that decision before the 7 day period has expired.

-[Section 24 inserted by No. 67 of 2004 s.
+[Section 24 inserted: No. 67 of 2004 s.
 24.]

 24A.
 Consultation between board and Minister